IHE/WPS/ESU2 brings back Holocaust survivor assemblies; Stories to be shared on stage March 25

 This year two speakers will share their personal stories and respond to audience questions.

-- Jim Berk will share his mother’s story during a morning presentation from 10:00 to 11:30 a.m.
+- Rochelle Brown Rainey will share her mother’s story during a morning presentation from 10:00 to 11:30 a.m.

-- Third-generation survivor Sarah Kutler will share her grandmother’s story during an afternoon presentation from 1:30 to 3:00 p.m.
+- Laurie Pasler will share her father’s story during an afternoon presentation from 1:30 to 3:00 p.m.

 (60 minutes of Survivor testimony will be followed by 30 minutes during which our speakers will respond to audience questions.)